Software engineering cost tracking and optimisation dashboard

 The Manual Alternative

-If you prefer not to automate the entire pipeline, you can run steps manually:
+If you prefer not to set up automation, you can run these steps monthly:

-2. Upload the CSV to Terrakotta AI's web interface and download the analysis as JSON.
+- Upload the CSV to Terrakotta's web interface and run anomaly detection manually.

 Pro Tips